otomad/react-transition-group/README.md

 If the user requests to reduce the animation, it will end immediately after any animation starts.

+### `addEndListener`

+If you do not provide a custom `addEndListener`, it will automatically create an `endListener`.
+It automatically notifies animation ends at the appropriate time by listening to the `transitionend` event of `nodeRef` element.

 ### Transition

 New component properties and events: